Mchikky/Projet-10-D-tectez-des-faux-billets-avec-Python/README.md

 # Project 10: Detect counterfeit banknotes with Python

+## OBJECTIVES
-## OBJECTIVES: Detect counterfeit banknotes with Python by setting up a model capable of automatically identifying real and fake notes.
+Detect counterfeit banknotes with Python by setting up a model capable of automatically identifying real and fake notes.

-4. Implement a model that would be able to automatically identify real from counterfeit banknotes, based solely on certain dimensions of the banknote and the elements that compose it.
+1. Implement models that would be able to automatically identify real from counterfeit banknotes, based solely on certain dimensions of the banknote and the elements that compose it.
+2. Compare the models.

+## Data Preprocessing

-## Data Exploratory
+## Exploratory Data Analysis (EDA)
 Conduct an exploratory and descriptive data analysis 1.
 2. Perform linear regression to fill in missing values.